-Objective Work Plan:
+Objective Work Plan (OWP)

-The OWP is a stand-alone document that mirrors the project's implementation plan and identifies all the key elements of the project description including the project goal, objectives, milestone activities, outputs and outcomes, staff responsible, and time-frame for the completion of each activity.
-Key project elements in the OWP should complement those stated in the project narrative and support consistency throughout the application.
-The OWP identifies how (through key activities), when (by established time-frames for key activities), and by whom (staff responsible for activity completion) the project will be implemented.
+The OWP is a stand-alone document that mirrors the project's implementation plan and identifies all key elements of the project description including the project goal, objectives, milestone activities, outputs and outcomes, staff responsible, and time-frame for the completion of each activity.
+Key project elements in the OWP should complement those stated in the project narrative and support consistency through-out the application.
+The OWP identifies how (through milestone activities) when (by established time-frames for milestone activities), and by whom (staff responsible for activity completion) the project will be implemented.

-The OWP should reflect a maximum of three objectives for the entire project period that are described in the application narrative.
+The OWP should reflect a maximum of two objectives for the entire project period that are described in the application narrative.
 The application should include one OWP document separated by budget period and objective(s).

 Each objective can have a maximum of 25 milestone activities for each budget period.
-The budget period for this FOA begins September 30 and ends June 30 for the first budget period.
-Subsequent budget period activities should begin July 1 and end June 30 for each budget period thereafter.
-Milestone activities are key activities needed to successfully achieve each objective.
+The budget period for this FOA begins 9/30 and ends 9/29 for each year of the project.
+Milestone activities are key activities needed to successfully implement the project.

-ANA also requires Administrative Activities which should be included under one objective for each year of project implementation.
-They should be placed after all milestone activities, and do not count towards the 25 milestone activities.
+ANA also requires Administrative Activities be included under one objective for each year of project implementation.
+Place them after all milestone activities, and do not count them towards the 25 milestone activities.
 The ANA Administrative Activities are as follows:

-- Reporting (OPR, SF-425) - Post-Award Training (first year of project only) - Annual grantee meeting - Project staff orientation (first year of project only or as needed) - Data collection and evaluation - Establish federal system account access and official grant file (first year of project only)
+- Reporting (OPR, SF-425) - Post-Award Training (first year of project only) - Annual grantee meeting - Project staff orientation (first year of project only or as needed) - Data collection and evaluation - Establishment of federal system account access and official grant file (first year of project only)